aws-amplify/docs/docs/cli/graphql-transformer/function.md

 | request   | The AppSync request object.
 Contains header information.  |
 | prev | When using pipeline resolvers, this contains the object returned by the previous function.
 You can return the previous value for auditing use cases. |

+Your function should follow the lambda handler guidelines for your specific language.
+See the developer guides from the [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) documentation for your chosen language.
+If you choose to use structured types, your type should serialize the AWS Lambda event object outlined above.
+For example, if using Golang, you should define a struct with the above fields.

 ### Calling functions in different regions

 By default, you expect the function to be in the same region as the amplify project.
 If you need to call a function in a different (or static) region, you can provide the **region** argument.